awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-policy.md

 ### <a name="aws-resource-iot-policy--examples--"></a>

-The following example declares an AWS IoT Policy\.
+The following example declares an AWS IoT policy\.
 This example grants permission to connect to AWS IoT with client ID client1\.

 #### JSON<a name="aws-resource-iot-policy--examples----json"></a>